What is Remittance Meaning?

-The remittance definition is to transfer money from one party to another across geographical boundaries.
-Remittance includes the transactions you have sent to a foreign country or received from a foreign country.
-This term is used internationally where individuals or businesses send money to their family members or trade partners who are living overseas.
+The meaning of remittance is to send money from one party to another, domestically or internationally.
+Remittance term is used internationally where individuals or businesses send money to their family members or trade partners who are living overseas.
 The term "Bank remittance" encompasses not only personal transactions but also foreign transfers made by large corporations and governments.

 There are two types of Remittance in terms of banking services:

-1. Outward Remittance: It represents the transactions you are making to a foreign country.
+It represents the transactions you make with a foreign country.
 For example, you are sending money to your child who is studying abroad.
-In India, outward remittances are subject to certain limits and regulations that are set under the Foreign Exchange Management Act (FEMA) of 1999.
+In India, outward remittances are subject to certain limits and regulations that are set under the Foreign Exchange Management Act (FEMA) by RBI of 1999.

 Related Glossary